jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

   - network
 ---

-Much of recent professional development has focused on Ethernet, making it a convenient target for technical essays.
+Much of my recent professional development has focused on Ethernet, making it a convenient target for technical essays.
 Unlike much of the Internet, this series of essays will focus on practical implementation of Ethernet from an FPGA or ASIC perspective.
 This means the necessary waveforms and encodings to generate ethernet packets when directly connected to a PHY or medium.